 Do not leave the scene of a car accident without getting the information of the other driver.
 After a crash, exit your vehicle when it is safe to do so and exchange information with the other driver.
 This includes full names, addresses, phone numbers and insurance information.
 This information will enable you to file a claim with the other driver’s insurance provider in pursuit of financial benefits.
 If the other driver refuses to cooperate, don’t panic.
 Simply call the police to collect this information for you.

 In many car accident cases, fault is determined by one driver confessing to causing the crash.
 It is important never to admit fault for a car accident, however, even if you believe you are to blame.
 Admitting fault will end the car accident case before it begins – prior to an insurance company’s investigation of the crash.
 By not admitting fault, an investigation can be performed, which may find that the other driver or a third party is also at fault.
+This goes for all types of crashes, including bicycle accidents.
+It is better to be cautious and wait until a thorough investigation has been performed.

 Calling the police after a serious car accident in Colorado is more than just a legal requirement; it is also one of the best ways to gather information about fault.
 The police can interview eyewitnesses, take official photographs and create an accident report that contains all of the key crash facts.
 You can then use this report as evidence that the other driver is at fault during your insurance claim.
 It is especially important to involve the police if you suspect the other driver of breaking a law, such as driving drunk.
 A ticket issued to the other driver can be proof of fault.